Konni27/Software-Construction-Project/docs/design.md

 ## Business Logic

 The main business logic is implemented in `LibrarySystem`.
-It stores books, users, lendings, and observers, and provides methods for borrowing, returning, and extending lendings.
+It stores books, users, lendings and observers and provides methods for borrowing, returning and extending lendings.

 ## User Interface